In Germany, vaccinations have always been political | DW | 14.01.2021

 Similar figures hold true for influenza among over 65-year-olds.
 Many German seniors worry more about the vaccine than the virus it protects against.
 Figures from 2019 show just 35% of them get the flu shot, in comparison to 85% of Koreans and 72% of the British.

-Vaccine acceptance is higher in former East Germany than West, according to Germany's Robert Koch Institute for public health.
+Vaccine acceptance is higher in the former East Germany, according to Germany's Robert Koch Institute for public health.

 East Germany required vaccinations for diphtheria, tuberculosis, and smallpox.
 Those who refused faced a fine.
-Former West Germany largely avoided compulsory vaccination.
+The former West Germany largely avoided compulsory vaccination.
 In the 1960s, for example, the East was much quicker than the West to implement a systematic vaccination program against polio, which causes childhood paralysis.
-The result: polio cases decreased rapidly in the East, but spread in West Germany.
+As a result, polio cases decreased rapidly in the East, but spread in West Germany.

-In 1961, Thiessen says East German officials offered the West three million doses of the polio vaccine, given the dissipation of the epidemic in the East.
+In 1961, Thiessen says East German officials offered the West 3 million doses of the polio vaccine, given the dissipation of the epidemic in the East.

 Bavarian Premier Markus Söder made headlines this week by suggesting that medical staff should be required to get vaccinated because many of them are refusing to do so voluntarily.
 Thiessen advises against the idea, saying a requirement for particular groups should only be a "last resort."